Feedback

 Email: hrchhipa@gmail.com

 Nano-technology for Enhanced Utilization of Native Phosphorus by Plants and Higher Moisture Retention in Arid Soils June 2013-Dec.
-2013 Asst.
-Professor (Microbiology), Dept. of Basic Science, Agriculture University Kota, Jhalawar.
+2013 Assistant Professor (Microbiology), Dept. of Basic Science, Agriculture University Kota, Jhalawar.

-2 Dr. Prameela Jha (DST-Women Scientist) Endophytic Bacteria Mediated Phytoremediation of Organic Pollutants July 2012-May 2015 drprameelajha@gmail.com
+2 Dr. Prameela Jha (DST-Women Scientist A Scheme) Endophytic Bacteria Mediated Phytoremediation of Organic Pollutants June 2012-May 2015 drprameelajha@gmail.com